How To Become A Digital Nomad (no matter your age!)

 Step 5 – Decide Where You Want to Travel

-It’s time to start thinking about the sorts of places you would like to live in or visit over the coming years.
+However, it’s worth thinking about the sorts of places you would like to live in or visit over the coming years.

 This option saves a lot of money on accommodation while offering total freedom over where you park up each day.

-If this option appeals to you, check out my friend Bradley’s site, where he and his partner do exactly this.
+If this option appeals to you, check out my friend Bradley’s site, where he and his partner Cazzie do exactly this.
 They converted a campervan and now live in it full time while running their travel blog and YouTube vlog.

 Step 6 – Buy The Right Equipment